margaux-works/margaux-works/README.md

 🦉 When I'm Not Coding
 You can find me:

-🚴‍♀️ Cycling through Berlin’s streets or enjoying indoor cycling classes (in the dark, with loud techno music and a coach screaming at me)
+🚴‍♀️ Cycling through Berlin’s streets or enjoying indoor cycling classes (in the dark, with loud techno music and a coach screaming at me)< br / >
-🦅 Exploring nature and indulging in amateur birdwatching.
-🔍 Watching true crime documentaries or tackling challenging puzzles during the winter months
+🦅 Exploring nature and indulging in amateur birdwatching.< br / > 🔍 Watching true crime documentaries or tackling challenging puzzles during the winter months< br / >